Blue Rose Advisors Blog

 GICs: What’s the Trade-off?

-At Blue Rose, we’re often asked about the usage of Guaranteed Investment Contracts (“GICs”) and the trade-off between risk and return.
-Utilizing a GIC as opposed to a Repurchase Agreement (“Repo”) for the reinvestment of bond proceeds can result in a higher yield of approximately 25 basis points, depending on
+tilizing a GIC as opposed to a Repurchase Agreement (“Repo”) for the reinvestment of bond proceeds can result in a higher yield of approximately 25 basis points, depending on the balance invested, the time period for which the balance is invested, and the type of collateral that is eligible under a Repo agreement

 Benefiting From A Longer Duration In An Inverted Yield Curve Environment